spiral/docs/docs/en/cookbook/custom-dispatcher.md

 }
 ```

-Create Bootloader to register our dispatcher in the kernel:
+Create a Bootloader to register our dispatcher in the kernel:

 ```php
 namespace App\Bootloader;